Plonky3/Plonky3/versioning_tools/README.md

 When it's decided that it's time to do a release, the following should occur:

-- Create a PR that updates `CHANGELOG` and bumps all crate versions.
+- Create a PR that updates `CHANGELOG.md` and bumps all crate versions.
     - On a separate branch, run `lockstep_version_bump.sh` and follow the prompts.
 This will create a tagged commit and push the branch to remote.
 This script will create and publish a commit that bumps all crate versions based on how the latest changes affected Semver.
     - Once this is complete, also run `changelog_gen.sh`.
-This will search for all PR commits and prepend them to `CHANGELOG`.
+This will search for all PR commits and prepend them to `CHANGELOG.md`.
 Also don't forget to commit this and push (will automate later).
 - Once this PR is merged, we need to next publish this commit to `crates.io`.
     - From `main` on this version bump commit, run `lockstep_publish.sh`.
 This will do as much validation as possible before finally prompting you to publish all of the sub-crates.